-Winding up process by court
+Winding up the process by the court

-Company winding up or Liquidation process in Bangladesh by court has been discussed very briefly in order to give an idea of the process.
+Company winding up or Liquidation process in Bangladesh by the court has been discussed very briefly in order to give an idea of the process.

 Step one: Filing Petition to Court

-Step two: Notification to registrar
+Step two: Notification to the registrar

 On the making of a winding up order, it is the duty of the petitioner and of the company to file with the Registrar a copy of the order within 30 (thirty) days from the date of the order.
-On the filing of a copy of a winding up order, the Registrar shall register a summary in his books relating to the company.
+On the filing of a copy of a winding-up order, the Registrar shall register a summary in his books relating to the company.
 Thereafter, the registrar will notify the official Gazette that such an order has been made.
 Such order shall be deemed to be notice of discharge to the servants of the company except when the business of the company is continued.

 Step three: Appointment of Liquidator

 The court will then appoint an official liquidator and the liquidator will perform its duties as per the Companies Act 1994.
-In case of winding up by the court, all the property and effects of the company shall be deemed to be in the custody of the Court as from the date of the order for the winding up of the company.
+In case of winding up by the court, all the property and effects of the company shall be deemed to be in the custody of the Court as of the date of the order for the winding up of the company.

 Step four: Information recorded with RJSC